rladies/rladiesguide/content/organization/events/online/index.en.md

 ### Book with Calendly

-You can see which time slots are available and book any of them through Calendly (link above).
+You can see which time slots are available and book any of them through Calendly (link in the \#online\_meetups channel on the R-Ladies Organizer Slack -- please do not share it!).
 After you book a meeting time, you will receive an email with the Zoom link.
 We've set the availability to 24/7.

 ### Announce the event on Meetup